Algiz: – Anglo-Saxon futhorc

-Younger Futhark
+– Younger Futhark

-In the 6th and 7th centuries, the Elder Futhark began to be replaced by the Younger Futhark in Scandinavia.
-By the 8th century, the Elder Futhark was extinct, and Scandinavian runic inscriptions were exclusively written in Younger Futhark.
+In the 6th and 7th centuries, the Elder Futhark started changing and eventually began being replaced by the Younger Futhark in Scandinavia.
+For a period, both were in use (see for example the Rök runestone), but by the 9th century, the Elder Futhark was extinct as its own writing system, and Scandinavian runic inscriptions were exclusively written in Younger Futhark, however, knowledge of the older system remained onward for some period, as shown with the Östergötland Runic Inscription 43 from the mid 9th century, which utilizes a ᛞ dagr rune as part of the inscription.